peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

- zero, not-a-number (NaN) values, and infinity. <p>Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless noted otherwise.</p> <p>Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless noted otherwise.</p> <p>Unless noted otherwise, passing a null arbitrary-precision binary floating-point number argument to any method here will throw an exception.</p> <p>When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the arithmetic context (see EContext's Traps property).</p> <p>An arbitrary-precision binary floating-point
+ zero, not-a-number (NaN) values, and infinity. <p>Passing a signaling NaN to any arithmetic operation shown here will signal the flag FlagInvalid and return a quiet NaN, even if another operand to that operation is a quiet NaN, unless the operation's documentation expressly states that another result happens when a signaling NaN is passed to that operation.</p> <p>Passing a quiet NaN to any arithmetic operation shown here will return a quiet NaN, unless the operation's documentation expressly states that another result happens when a quiet NaN is passed to that operation.</p> <p>Unless noted otherwise, passing a null arbitrary-precision binary floating-point number argument to any method here will throw an exception.</p> <p>When an arithmetic operation signals the flag FlagInvalid, FlagOverflow, or FlagDivideByZero, it will not throw an exception too, unless the operation's trap is enabled in the arithmetic context (see EContext's Traps property).</p> <p>An arbitrary-precision binary floating-point